-While this salad is great as-is, you can add other ingredients to customize the flavors to your tastes.
+While this coleslaw recipe is great as-is, you can add other ingredients to customize the flavors to your tastes.

 - Veggies: Amp up the nutritional value by mixing in thinly shaved fennel, zucchini noodles, diced cucumbers or jicama.
 Avocado, corn or thinly sliced bell peppers are also great choices for this salad!

-- Fruit: Add in some fresh diced apple, dried cranberries or sliced grapes for a sweet and savory flavor.
+- Fruit: Add in some fresh diced apple, dried cranberries,raisins or sliced grapes for a sweet and savory flavor.

 - Nuts: Give your slaw some extra crunch with sliced almonds, chopped cashews or even pecans.